-- Skin color and patterns in their body provides them camouflage in their natural habitat.
+- Skin color and patterns in their body provide them camouflage in their natural habitat.

-- The hood of king cobras is actually their ribs that extends out to the looser skin of their neck.
+- The hood of king cobras is their ribs that extend out to the looser skin of their neck.

 - When they feel threatened, their hood expands out which makes them appear bigger and warns the predators to stay away.